 Anyone in paid employment can significantly reduce their tax bill by making voluntary payments into a Pillar 3a private pension.
-If they pay the maximum amount into Pillar 3a by the end of the year, they can save up to CHF 2,000 in taxes.
+If they pay the maximum amount into Pillar 3a by the end of the year, they can save up to several hundred francs.

 If you start paying in the maximum statutory amount every year from the age of 35, you can save around CHF 40,000 in taxes by the time you reach retirement.
 For the self-employed, it can be CHF 300,000 or more.